 Just two years before he found De Rerum Natura, Bracciolini was apostolic secretary to Pope John XXIII.
 Unfortunately for the pope and his secretary, the pontiff was deposed (the name John XXIII was taken again in the 20th century).
 Without a job and without much money to live on, Bracciolini made the gutsy choice to go book hunting in Germany.
 Historians don't know for sure which monastery provided the Lucretius book, but speculation favors the Benedictine Abbey of Fulda.

 The monastery apparently had a copy made for Bracciolini (monks were understandably reluctant to part with their books) and that copy is now lost.
 Another copy, made by one of Bracciolini's humanist friends (shown on this page), survives, and Bracciolini's find apparently spurred dozens of copies, more than 50 of which survive today.
-Lucretius's poem is said to have inspired Erasmus Darwin, grandfather of the famous evolutionist, and Thomas Jefferson owned five Latin editions of De Rerum Natura, as well as translations into English, French, and Italian.
+Desmond King-Hele, foremost biographer of Erasmus Darwin, credits Lucretius with influencing the Enlightenment evolutionist, and describes De Rerum Natura as "the most important evolutionary statement of ancient times."
+Thomas Jefferson owned five Latin editions of De Rerum Natura, as well as translations into English, French, and Italian.
 And fragments of Lucretius's poem, from an era much closer to his own lifespan, later turned up in an archaeological dig.
 In the late 1980s, a papyrologist announced the discovery of snippets of the poem on charred papyrus from Herculaneum, a city scorched by the eruption of Vesuvius.

 De Rerum Natura consisted of three pairs of books.
 The first pair dealt with atoms, the second with the soul, and the third with the cosmos and mortality.
 The philosopher-poet subscribed to some of the misconceptions of his day — spontaneous generation, geocentricity — but presented notions completely in line with modern scientific thought.
 He argued that living things and inanimate objects are composed of incredibly small particles (atoms), an idea first proposed centuries earlier but not generally accepted in Lucretius's day, or for centuries afterwards.
 He argued that, although the particles are constantly moving and configuring themselves into new forms, the particles themselves are eternal.